dawidkulma/file-dogs-database/README.md

-# File dogs' database
+# File database of dogs
-Program randomly filling dogs' repository and save to file database
+This Java Maven program randomly fills dogs' repository and saves it to file database